-4.2.
-Experimental Results
+4.3.
+Experimental Results for Real Car Data

-Figures 5 and 6 show identification results for 8, 16, and 32-component GMM driver models using raw signals and cepstral coefficients (cepstrum), respectively.
+Figures 7 and 8 show identification results for the gas and brake pedal signals collected in the real car when using raw signals and cepstral coefficients (cepstrum), respectively.
 The leftmost results correspond to the identification rates when using only the brake pedal signals, and rightmost results were obtained with gas pedal signals alone.
 We can see that the gas pedal signals gave better performance than brake pedal signals.
 This is because drivers hit the gas pedal more frequently than the brake pedal as shown in Fig. 1.